 More than 50 per cent of new cars sold in Norway are electric, and a further 27 per cent are hybrids.
-We find out what’s driving this trend
+We take a road trip find out what’s driving this trend

 Indeed, the incentives for EV buyers in Norway put the British government’s recently reduced plug-in car grant to shame.
 As well as being exempt from the country’s 25 per cent VAT rate, electric cars in Norway aren’t subject to road tax, while drivers also benefit from reduced road and ferry tolls, as well as discounted parking.
 EV owners can even use bus lanes without fear of retribution.

 But how does a country with a daily oil surplus of almost two million barrels find itself in such a forward-thinking and eco-conscious position?

 It all happened rather quickly, as Christina Bu, Secretary General of the Norwegian Electric Vehicle Association tells us, contrasting her home nation’s progress with one on the other side of the world.
 “In Australia at the moment there is a lot of debate on EVs.
 There are a lot of myths and a lot of political anti-EV communication, because the coal lobby is very strong,” she says.